ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 ### Proof of Stake: Compromised Consensus

 A blockchain's consensus mechanism is it's engine; it is the most critical piece of infrastrucutre, from which all security, value and ultility depends on.
-Like an engine, if it stops working properly, all other systems that rely on it functioning become useless.
+Like an engine, if it stops working properly, all other systems that rely on it functioning become useless, or worse.

 As with autombile engines, different types of consensus mechanisms are available to blockchain architects when designing a protocol, and the choice of which to use reveals much about which attributes in the _Blockchain Trilemma_ tradeoff are considered a priority.
 As a chain's consensus mechanism is so important, for _Sovereign Grade_ systems, is the very last thing that should be on the chopping board when it comes to design constraints and security trade-offs.

 The first blockchain, Bitcoin, uses Proof of Work; a relatively simple, tried and true type of consensus mechanism that essentially converts electricity into security.
 Proof of Work is both empirically and theoretically secure from an economic game theory perspective, and even in the face of disruption from nation states, history has shown that it stands strong.

-An alternative to Proof of Work that became popular is Proof of Stake, which much like a fad, became a "must have" for many new blockchain projects launching after 2015.
-The primary justification for PoS is environmentalism; it was hoped that it would be able to provide the same or better security guaruntees than PoW without consuming large amounts of energy.
+An alternative to Proof of Work that became popular is Proof of Stake, which much like a fad, became a "me too" for many new blockchain projects launching after 2015.
+The primary justification for PoS is environmentalism; it was hoped that it would be able to provide the same or better security guaruntees than PoW without consuming large amounts of energy, because consuming energy is inherantly bad.

 But there is no such thing as a free lunch, and after many years of theorizing and real life experimenting with Proof of Stake systems, the results are in; PoS on a fundamental level cannot come close to matching the security guauntees provided by PoW.